nrc1231/Mesa-RAS-Study/README.md

 This project has been applied to the study of **regenerative suspension systems**, where control strategies, energy recovery mechanisms, and physical dynamics are jointly simulated.

-This repository includes a case study demonstrating the use of the MESA system for simulating a regenerative suspension system.
+This repository includes a case study demonstrating the use of the MESA system for simulating a regenerative active suspension (RAS) system.

 ---